Lionel left a big impression.

 I’ll post other bits of evidence of this, but it goes a long way towards making the point, to post this.
 A two page spread published in one of Toronto’s major weekly papers, three months after his death.

 It’s an impressive hagiography, if not a little bit biased.
 Like most things in the media it’s not exactly a accurate picture, but rather one reporters impression of him.

 This appeared in Street Talk – a Thursday insert in the Toronto Star – September 27, 1979.

-I remeber reading this as a kid, it was odd but what suck in my mind more was the story on the next page about toys…
+One of the things about it that I remeber reading this as a kid, and suck in my mind even more amusingly – What, i was 8! – was the story on the next page about toys…